 where $\vc_\text{global}$ is a textual condition for providing global context about the input image.
 These textual priors are critical in creating high-frequency details and serving as powerful semantic anchors that guide the reconstruction toward plausible outcomes~\cite{wu2024one, kim2025chain}.

 This trend toward text-conditioned super-resolution extends naturally to Video Super-Resolution (VSR), currently an active area of research.
-Text-conditioned VSR can be expressed by simply replacing the image pair $\{ \xH, \xL \}$ with a temporally dependent sequence pair $\{ \xH^{1:N}, \xL^{1:N} \}$, which enables the joint super-resolution of the $N$ frames comprising a video:
+Text conditioning in VSR can be expressed by simply replacing the image pair $\{ \xH, \xL \}$ with a temporally dependent sequence pair $\{ \xH^{1:N}, \xL^{1:N} \}$, which enables the joint super-resolution of the $N$ frames comprising a video:

-Analogous to SISR, text-conditioning for VSR is important for correct reconstruction of high-frequency details.
+Analogous to SISR, text-conditioning for VSR is important for reconstruction of high-frequency details.

 However, as interest in increasingly high-resolution imagery continues to grow, standard text-conditioning paradigms face a critical limitation.
 Modern super-resolution methods typically rely on a \textit{latent tiling strategy}~\cite{jimenez2023mixture, bartal2023multidiffusionfusingdiffusionpaths} of processing small, overlapping tiles rather than full-sized latents, to mitigate the roughly quadratic growth in VRAM usage as resolution scales.
-In this tiled regime, we encounter the problem of \textit{prompt underspecification}: textual guidance derived from a single global caption $\vc_\text{global}$ often lacks the specific, localized details needed to reconstruct individual tiles faithfully.
+In this tiled regime, we encounter the problem of \textit{prompt misguidance}: textual guidance derived from a single global caption $\vc_\text{global}$ often lacks the specific localized details needed to reconstruct individual tiles faithfully.
 At extreme resolutions (\textit{e.g.}, 4K super-resolution), the number of tiles can easily reach on the order of hundreds.
-This semantic misalignment between the global prompt and local visual content inhibits the fine-grained textual guidance needed for plausible SR, a limitation that commonly arises in both SISR and VSR.
+This semantic misalignment between the global prompt and local visual content inhibits the fine-grained textual guidance needed for plausible SR, a limitation that arises commonly in both SISR and VSR.

-In this work, we propose \textit{Tiled Prompts}: a unified framework to overcome text sparsity in image and video super-resolution.
-Rather than relying on a single, often irrelevant global prompt $\vc_\text{global}$, our approach generates a dense, descriptive prompt $\vc_\text{local}^{(i)}$ specific to each \textit{i-th} tile.
-This reformulation effectively replaces \eqref{eq:textSR} and \eqref{eq:textSR-video} with a product of local posteriors\footnote{For simplicity, we unify both image and video cases with the notations $\xL\in\sR^{T\times H\times W\times C}$ and $\xH\in\sR^{T\times rH\times rW\times C}$ for LR input and HR output respectively ($T=1$ corresponds to SISR).}:
+In this work, we propose \textit{Tiled Prompts}: a unified framework to overcome prompt misguidance in both image and video super-resolution.
+Rather than relying on a single, often irrelevant global prompt $\vc_\text{global}$, our approach generates a dense, descriptive prompt $\vc_\text{local}^{(i)}$ specific to each \textit{i-th} tile, used for the super-resolution from $\tiledxl$ to $\tiledxh$: \footnote{For simplicity, we unify both image and video cases with the notations $\xL\in\sR^{T\times H\times W\times C}$ and $\xH\in\sR^{T\times rH\times rW\times C}$ for LR input and HR output respectively ($T=1$ corresponds to SISR).}